Harsh5557/Loan_Default_problem/README.md

 # Loan_Default_problem
-Making a credit rating model
+Making a credit worthiness model for a fintech startup.